daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 }
 ~~~

 We'll use `Physics.CheckSphere` to check whether the start point is already inside a wall collider.
 There's no `CheckPoint` function in the `Physics` class that allows us to pass in a single point, so we'll just use a tiny sphere instead.
 It uses the `placementMask` we defined earlier so only wall colliders get checked.
 If it's not inside a wall, we'll need to `Physics.Raycast` towards the portal centre.
-A distance of 2.1 Unity units should be enough to reach any overhang.
-The portal is translated along the raycast direction by the distance between the raycast origin and the raycasts's `hitPoint` - we need to specify `Space.World` to ensure it's translated in world space.
+2.1 Unity units should be enough to reach any overhang.
+The portal is translated along the raycast direction by the distance between the raycast origin and the raycasts's `hit.point` - we need to specify `Space.World` to ensure it's translated in world space.
 Let's see it in action now:

 <div class="embed-responsive embed-responsive-16by9">
 <video loop autoplay controls class="lazyload embed-responsive-item">